Simple (not just for)

 Day Cards craft project to make a card for Mom, and for

 ideas that you can use in making these Father's Day cards!

 Greeting Cards Kids Can Make

-more Father's Day cards to make.
+for more Father's Day cards ideas.
 Some are fancy, some are quick, all are

 perfect for Dad!